godotengine/godot-docs/classes/class_raycast2d.rst

 Description
 -----------

-A RayCast represents a line from its origin to its destination position, ``cast_to``.
+A RayCast represents a line from its origin to its destination position, :ref:`target_position<class_RayCast2D_property_target_position>`.
 It is used to query the 2D space in order to find the closest object along the path of the ray.

-RayCast2D can ignore some objects by adding them to the exception list via ``add_exception``, by setting proper filtering with collision layers, or by filtering object types with type masks.
+RayCast2D can ignore some objects by adding them to the exception list via :ref:`add_exception<class_RayCast2D_method_add_exception>`, by setting proper filtering with collision layers, or by filtering object types with type masks.

 RayCast2D can be configured to report collisions with :ref:`Area2D<class_Area2D>`\ s (:ref:`collide_with_areas<class_RayCast2D_property_collide_with_areas>`) and/or :ref:`PhysicsBody2D<class_PhysicsBody2D>`\ s (:ref:`collide_with_bodies<class_RayCast2D_property_collide_with_bodies>`).